chiefabel7/azure-compute-docs/articles/virtual-machines/hbv5-series-overview.md

 > [!NOTE]
 > * These VMs support only Generation 2 VMs.
 > * All Red Hat Enterprise Linux (RHEL) versions earlier than 8.10, including derivatives such as CentOS and AlmaLinux, are deprecated.
-> * Windows Server isn't supported on HBv5 and hasn't tested at this time.
-Customers are free to try running Windows Server on HBv5 VMs as long as they understand this scenario is untested and unsupported.
-For more information, see [Supported Windows guest operating systems for Hyper-V on Windows Server](/windows-server/virtualization/hyper-v/supported-windows-guest-operating-systems-for-hyper-v-on-windows).
+> * Windows Server isn't supported on HBv5.

 ## Known Issues with IB RDMA and NUMA Node Affinity